Pentagon Announces First-Ever Audit Of The Department Of Defense

 The Defense Department has famously never been audited, despite receiving hundreds of billions of dollars annually and having more than $2.2 trillion in assets.

-For the Pentagon to get to this point, it's been, as they say, a process.
+For the Pentagon to get to this point, it has been, as they say, a process.
 The U.S. government established requirements for each agency to present financial statements back in the 1990s.
-But for more than 20 years, the Department of Defense has lagged other agencies that were following modern accounting standards, reporting what they've received and spent.
+But for more than 20 years, the Department of Defense has lagged other agencies that were following modern accounting standards, reporting what they received and spent.

 In 2010, Congress included a requirement in the National Defense Authorization Act that gave the military "an extra seven years to clean up the books and get ready," as Sen. Chuck Grassley said last year.
 That set a new deadline to be ready for an audit by September of 2017.